 New meeting report on AMR funding needs – to stimulate dialogues and accelerate funding for AMR

-The December development dialogue paper prepared by the Dag Hammarskjöld Foundation and ReAct further builds on contributions from meeting participants and processes and synthesizes the meeting discussions.
+The report Antimicrobial resistance and sustainable development – A planetary threat but a financing orphan prepared by ReAct and the Dag Hammarskjöld Foundation further builds on contributions from meeting participants and processes and synthesizes the meeting discussions.

 Six principles for antimicrobial resistance funding